Course occasions for doctoral courses

 If the doctoral student would benefit more from the course at a later point, the selection criteria in the course occasion must so specify.

-Examples of selection criteria
+Examples of specific selection criteria

 If nothing is entered into the appropriate field for specific selection criteria in the course occasion, these criteria are entered by default: